 The second recipe of the day is adapted from Amanda Hesser’s book Cooking for Mr. Latte.
 It’s a big cookie, soft with crispy edges, and packed with pecans and chocolate.
 The original recipe is 3 x this one and uses less salt.
-My cook times were slightly different than Amanda’s, but that’s not a big issue.
-Cook times are only suggestions.
+My baking times were slightly different than Amanda’s, but that’s not a big issue.
+Baking times are only suggestions.
 It’s always best to watch the cookies.

 I chilled the dough, but if you are in a hurry, you could probably skip the stint in the refrigerator.

 1 cup all purpose flour